Recipe Overview

 I’ve always thought a gin fizz to be sort of a boring cocktail with its pale color and white foam.
 It’s just not that appealing.
 If you’re in the same camp, you have to try this beautiful blood orange gin fizz!

 There’s so much more going on in this cocktail.
-Instead of ho-hum lemon juice, blood orange juice adds a bright citrus flavor with floral undertones, and with so much beautiful color.
+Instead of ho-hum lemon juice, blood orange juice adds a bright citrus flavor with floral undertones, and with a beautiful color.
 Don’t you just love that gorgeous dark rose color?
-I love a blood orange martini, too.
+(I love a blood orange martini, too.)

 What's Elderflower Liqueur?

-Elderflower liqueur is made from flowers but if you think it will taste like perfume, think again.
+Elderflower liqueur is often used as a mixer but it can be enjoyed on its own, too.
+It’s made from flowers but if you think it will taste like perfume, think again.
 Expect more of a sweet/sour note, like pear or lychee.
 Used in place of simple syrup, which has no flavor, you can see how elderflower liqueur adds so much to this gin fizz recipe.
+(Try it in my grapefruit and elderflower cocktail, too.)

 Overhead view of a drink with a slice of blood orange floating in it.